Create a Multiple Sequence Alignment

-If multiple alignment algorithms were selected then use the "Aligned using" dropdown to select and view alignments created with each algorithm.
+If multiple alignment algorithms were chosen then use the "Aligned using" dropdown to select and view alignments created by each algorithm.

-Configure the alignment view using the controls in the side panel.
+Configure the way the alignment is displayed using the controls in the side panel.

 If required, add a description of the alignment in the side panel.

 To view features associated with a sequence click the disclosure triangle associated with the sequence.
 The amino acid sequence will also be shown for translated features (CDS).

 To view features for all sequences, option-click (macOS) or ALT-click (Windows and Linux) on a disclosure triangle.